Bamboozled: Plot

 Womack quits, fed up with the show and Manray's increasing ego.
 Manray and Hopkins grow closer, despite Delacroix's attempts to sabotage their relationship.
 Delacroix confronts Hopkins, and when she lashes back at him, he fires her.
 She then shows him a videotaped montage she created of racist footage culled from assorted media to shame Delacroix into stopping production of the show, but he refuses to watch it.
 After an argument with Delacroix, Manray realizes he is being exploited and defiantly announces that he will no longer wear blackface.
 He appears in front of the studio audience, who are all in blackface, and does his dance number in his regular clothing.
 The network executives immediately turn against Manray, and Dunwitty fires him.

 The Mau Maus kidnap Manray and announce his public execution via live webcast.
 The authorities work feverishly to track down the source of the internet feed, but Manray is nevertheless assassinated while doing his famous tap dancing.
 At his office, Delacroix (now in blackface himself, mourning Manray's death) fantasizes that the various black-themed antique collectibles in his office are staring him down and coming to life; in a rage, he destroys many of the items.
 The police kill all the members of the Mau Maus except for One-Sixteenth Blak, a white member who demands to die with the others.

 Furious, Hopkins confronts Delacroix at gunpoint and demands that he play her tape.
 As he does so, Hopkins reminds him of the lives that were ruined because of his actions.
 During a struggle over the gun, Delacroix is shot in the stomach.
 Hopkins flees while proclaiming that it was Delacroix's own fault that he got shot.
 Delacroix, holding the gun in his hands to make his wound appear self-inflicted, watches the tape as he lies dying on the floor.
 The film concludes with a full reveal of the tape's contents; a long montage of racially insensitive and demeaning clips of African-American characters from Hollywood films of the first half of the 20th century.
-Afterwards, Manray is shown doing his last Mantan sequence on stage.
+Delacroix reflects on the words of James Baldwin that "People pay for what they do, and still more for what they have allowed themselves to become, and they pay for it, very simply, by the lives they lead." and then reflects on his father telling him to “always keep ‘em laughing”.
+Afterwards, Manray is shown doing his last Mantan sequence on stage as an unseen audience laughs hysterically.

 Cast

 Production

 Most of the film was shot on Mini DV digital video, using the Sony VX 1000 camera, and later converted to film format.
 This kept the budget limited to $10 million and allowed the use of multiple cameras to simultaneously capture masters, two-shots and close-ups to save time.
 The Mantan: New Millenium Minstrel Show sequences, and their sponsor ads, were shot on Super 16 film stock.

+In a 2015 interview, Spike Lee credited A Face in the Crowd with inspiring him to make Bamboozled.